burtenshaw/easy2acl/README.md

 ### A list of the accepted submissions

 Go to _Status -> All papers_.
 Here we find the information on what submissions are accepted.
 Copy the content of this table as you did with the previous one.
 Save the content as `accepted`, and make sure that each row in the table corresponds to one line in the resulting file.
 A sample `accepted` file is available [here](example-files/accepted).
+**Please note**: the generated proceedings will order the papers in the order they are found in this file.
+Please reorder the entires in `accepted' according to the order you would like them displayed (typically, the order they are presented in the program).

 ### A short explanation of the steps above